Audi is one of my favorite brands, some cars just speak to you and some don’t. I’ve always like Audi and have owned one for years.

 - All diesel TDI’s are good

-Before buying any vehicle, it’s always worth investing few dollars to check the vin number against a data base.
-An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing and Vin cloning.
+Before buying any vehicle, it’s always worth investing a few dollars to check the VIN number against a database.
+An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing, and Vin cloning.

 Is The Audi A4 Avant A Good Family Car?

-The Avant isn’t without it’s issues, the increased maintenance costs associated with quattro it’s AWD system is bullet proof but will require maintenance.
-The car is heavier and so is harder on tires, brakes and suspension.
-The gas mileage won’t be as good as regular front wheel drive Avant but the again come snow time you’ll be glad you went quattro.
+The Avant isn’t without its issues, the increased maintenance costs associated with Quattro it’s AWD system are bulletproof but will require maintenance.
+The car is heavier and so is harder on tires, brakes, and suspension.
+The gas mileage won’t be as good as regular front-wheel-drive Avant but again come snow time you’ll be glad you went, Quattro.